Melina Awar, MD, FACP, FHM

 Division Head, Hospital Medicine

 Dr. Awar earned her medical degree with AOA honors from the University of Hawai’i John A. Burns School of Medicine.
-She continued on to complete her internship and residency in Internal Medicine at UCLA Medical Center in Los Angeles, California where she also served an additional year as Chief Resident for the Department of Medicine.
-Dr. Awar is an Assistant Professor of Clinical Medicine for Weill Cornell Medical College and is currently the Division Head for Hospital Medicine at Houston Methodist Hospital.
-In 2018 Dr. Awar was promoted to Program Director of the Internal Medicine Residency Program.
+She continued on to complete her internship and residency in Internal Medicine at UCLA Medical Center in Los Angeles, California where she also served an additional year as chief resident for the Department of Medicine.
+Dr. Awar is currently an associate professor of clinical medicine for the Institute for Academic Medicine and served as the division head for hospital medicine at Houston Methodist Hospital until 2018 when she was was promoted to program director of the Internal Medicine Residency Program.
 Along with her duties as an academic hospitalist for the University Teaching Service, Dr. Awar is active in graduate medical education and provides bedside and classroom instruction to internal medicine residents and medical students.
-She is board certified in internal medicine, and is a Fellow of the American College of Physicians and a member of the Society of Hospital Medicine.
+She is board certified in internal medicine, and is a Fellow of the American College of Physicians and the Society of Hospital Medicine.
 Dr. Awar is a member of several hospital committees focused on quality management and organizational performance.
 She was elected to the Society of Hospital Medicine’s Hospital Quality & Patient Safety Committee which oversees national efforts in quality improvement, reduction in medical errors, and advances in patient safety.
 Dr. Awar was awarded the Department of Medicine General Internal Medicine Teaching Award three years in a row (2012-2014) and again in 2018.
 She also was the recipient of the Department of Medicine Edward C. Lynch Teacher of The Year Award for three years in a row (2013-2015) and again in 2018.

 Lara Colton, MD, FACP